Walter Summers: British International Pictures

-In 1929, BIF reorganized as British International Pictures or BIP.
-Summers went into the sound era continuing his string of successes, including Chamber of Horrors (1929, the last British silent), Lost Patrol (1929, later remade by John Ford), Raise the Roof (1930, starring Betty Balfour and regarded as the first British musical), The Flame of Love (1930) starring Anna May Wong and Suspense (1930), a psychological thriller set in the trenches of World War I. In time, however, BIP began to persuade Summers towards more routine material, in keeping with their usual product stream.
+In 1929, BIF reorganised as British International Pictures (BIP).
+Summers went into the sound era continuing his string of successes, including Chamber of Horrors (1929, the last British silent), Lost Patrol (1929, later remade by John Ford as The Lost Patrol), Raise the Roof (1930, starring Betty Balfour and regarded as the first British musical), The Flame of Love (1930) starring Anna May Wong, and Suspense (1930), a psychological thriller set in the trenches of World War I. In time, however, BIP began to steer Summers towards more routine material, in keeping with their usual product stream.
 Burned out, he left BIP in 1936 and worked for a time with a small, formerly BIP-owned unit, Welwyn Studios.
-When BIP reorganized again as Associated British, Summers seemed to gain a second wind in making his last films, which number among his best – Premiere (1938), Traitor Spy (1938), At the Villa Rose (1939) and the film for which he is best known outside England, Dark Eyes of London (1939) with Bela Lugosi.
+When BIP reorganised again as Associated British, Summers seemed to gain a second wind in making his last films, which number among his best – Premiere (1938), Traitor Spy (1938), At the Villa Rose (1939), and the film for which he is best known outside England, The Dark Eyes of London (1939) with Bela Lugosi.
 Although all were Associated British productions, the last three titles were filmed at Welwyn.

 When World War II broke out, Summers enlisted again.
-After the war he returned to work at Associated British, but made no more films.
-Summers seems to have lost interest in making motion pictures and drifted away from the industry, and was forgotten by the time of his death.
+After the war he returned to work at Associated British, but he seemed to have lost interest in making motion pictures and drifted away from the industry.
+Summers made no more films and was forgotten by the time of his death.

 Sexual Misconduct

-In 1934, a 19 year-old women was awarded £500 in damages against Summers by the Hertfordshire Sheriff's Court, following a High Court judgment against Summers by default.
+In 1934, a 19-year-old women was awarded £500 in damages against Summers by the Hertfordshire Sheriff's Court, following a High Court judgement against Summers by default.
 According to a report in The Times, the woman "was desirous of becoming a film actress and was introduced to Captain Summers, who gave her a test before the camera in a studio in London.
 He promised her a part in a film called The Sahara, but said she must dance in the nude in front of the camera.
 She objected to this, but on his promising to deliver up the film and the negative to her after it had been seen in private she consented.
 The film was taken, but Captain Summers never delivered it to her afterwards, or the negative, nor did she get a part in the film, as promised."
 It has elsewhere been written that Summers "seems to have been exiled to Welwyn after a notorious court case exposed his penchant for asking actresses to audition in the nude".